gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The ZIP analysis now also avoids unpacking entries that are irrelevant, e.g. resource files on a compile classpath.
 This improves performance for projects with a large amount of resource files.

+## File case changes are handled for `copy` and `sync` tasks

+On case insensitive file systems (e.g. `Windows` and `Mac`), a file/folder rename (where only the case is changed) will now be detected properly in `copy` and related tasks (e.g. `sync`).
+The task's subsequent run will not be up-to-date and won't truncate the output anymore.

 <!--
 ### Example promoted
 -->